-Major Announcements in Union Budget 2016-17

-Focus on economic development of Adivasis through promotion of small and medium entrepreneurs and promotion of start-ups.
-The same will be attained through:
+The Union Budget 2016-17 has a focus on economic development of Adivasis through promotion of small and medium entrepreneurs and promotion of start-ups.
+This will be attained through:

-- (i) Stand Up India Scheme with an outlay of Rs.
+- Stand Up India Scheme with an outlay of Rs.
 500 crore.
-It is expected to benefit at least 2.5 lakh entrepreneurs; - (ii) through creation of a hub at the Ministry of Micro Small and Medium Enterprises in partnership with industry associations.
+It is expected to benefit at least 2.5 lakh entrepreneurs - Creation of a hub at the Ministry of Micro Small and Medium Enterprises in partnership with industry associations.

-The recent changes in the fiscal architecture have had marked implications for the interventions by the government for the development of Adivasis, both the interventions by the Ministry of Tribal Affairs (MoTA) as well as the interventions reported in the Tribal Sub Plan (TSP) by a number of other ministries.
-The schemes and programmes for Adivasis constitute the "Core of the Core" group of schemes as categorised by the Sub Group of Chief Ministers on Restructuring of the Centrally Sponsored Schemes (CSS).
-This means that all these schemes being implemented by the MoTA would be run with the existing fund sharing pattern and implementation of these schemes are not optional for the states.
-Taking cognizance of this, the allocations for MoTA have been protected in the Union budget 2016-17, marking a marginal increase over the 2015-16 (RE) (see Figure 16.1).
-This becomes even starker when compared with the Budget Estimates of 2015-16 (Rs.
-4,819 crore), over which it has increased by merely Rs.
-8 crore.
-For a ministry which continues to enjoy full support of the Union Government, and is implementing a number of Central Sector schemes, such an increase seems more notional, rather than any real intent to enhance the priority for Adivasis.
+The recent changes in the fiscal architecture have shown marked implications for the interventions meant for the development of Adivasis- interventions both by the Ministry of Tribal Affairs (MoTA) as well as those reported in the Tribal Sub Plan (TSP) by a number of other ministries.
+With the schemes and programmes for Adivasis being categorized as the "Core of the Core" schemes by the Sub Group of Chief Ministers on Restructuring of the Centrally Sponsored Schemes (CSS), these schemes being implemented by the MoTA would follow the existing fund sharing pattern.
+Their implementation is not optional for the states.
+Taking cognizance of this, the allocations for MoTA have been protected in the Union budget 2016-17, marking a marginal increase over the 2015-16 RE (Figure 16.1).
+When compared with the Budget Estimates of 2015-16 (Rs.
+4,819 Crore), such minimal increase of Rs.
+8 crore seems notional.
+For a ministry that continues to enjoy full support of the Union Government and is implementing a number of Central Sector schemes, this indicates lack of real intent for enhancing the priority for Adivasis.

-Figure 16.1 Budgetary Outlays for Adivasis (In Rs.
+Figure 16.1 Budgetary Outlays for Adivasis (Rs.
 Crore)

-Note: The TSP has not been computed as a proportion of the Central Plan Outlay due to lack of clarity regarding what part of the Plan budget is being given to the States as fully untied funds, over which TSP will not be applicable.
-Unless there is clarity on this, it is not possible to assess what proportion of plan outlay should be taken as denominator for computing the proportion of TSP.
-The allocations under TSP include the allocations made by MoTA under various schemes for Adivasis.
+Notes: TSP has not been computed as a proportion of Central Plan Outlay due to lack of clarity on what part of Plan budget is going to the States as fully untied funds, over which TSP would not be applicable.
+It is not possible to assess what proportion of plan outlay should be taken as denominator for computing the proportion of TSP.
+Allocations under TSP include allocations made by MoTA towards various schemes for Adivasis.